Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Clustering of dusty star-forming galaxies

-The term $\sigma_{L/m}$ (fixed to $\sigma_{L/m}=0.5$, as in \citealt{shang2012,viero2013,planckXXX,serra2016}) accounts for the range of halo masses mostly contributing to the infrared luminosity.
-The parameter $M_{eff}$ describes the existence of a narrow range of halo masses around M$_{eff}\sim10^{12}$M$_{\odot}$ associated with a peak in the star-formation efficiency, and due to various mechanisms suppressing star formation at both high and low halo masses \citep{benson2003,silk2003,bertone2005,croton2006,dekel2006,bethermin2012,behroozi2013}.
+The term $\sigma_{L/M}$ (fixed to $\sigma_{L/M}=0.5$, as in \citealt{shang2012,viero2013,planckXXX,serra2016}) accounts for the range of halo masses that contribute most to the IR luminosity.
+The parameter $M_{eff}$ describes a narrow range of halo masses around M$_{eff}\sim10^{12}$M$_{\odot}$ associated with a peak in the star-formation efficiency that is caused by various mechanisms that suppress star formation in high and low halo masses \citep{benson2003,silk2003,bertone2005,croton2006,dekel2006,bethermin2012,behroozi2013}.